Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 Makes the couch less attractive to your cat and encourages them to scratch elsewhere.

+Get double-sided tape for furniture protection on https://amzn.to/4mtYtkh.
 ## 3. Use Pheromone Sprays

 ### Instructions